 Single-day volunteering: Take part in a Book Day

 Have a small group of employees (10-15 people) take part in a Book Day.
 The group will help to sort and pack books we receive from our national publishing partners.
 These books are distributed across Canada to encourage a love of reading.
-This is a great introduction to Frontier College and provides meaningful support.
+This is a great introduction to United for Literacy and provides meaningful support.